Effect of filter kernel on scale-energetics of near-wall turbulent structures: Inter-scale energy fluxes based on sharp spectral scale separation

-On the average, fluid transport away from the wall via outward interactions ($Q_1<\num{0}$) coincides with \backward scatter ($\Pi<\num{0}$), since $C_{Q_{1}\Pi}>\num{0}$ for zero separation.
+The cross-correlation $C_{Q_{1}\Pi}$ is shown in figure~\ref{fig:plotPiCorr2d1dQ1Compare}a and demonstrates the structural connection between typical outward interactions and the direction of the energy cascade in the buffer layer.
+On the average, fluid transport away from the wall via outward interactions ($Q_1<\num{0}$) coincides with \backward scatter ($\Pi<\num{0}$), since $C_{Q_{1}\Pi}>\num{0}$ for zero separation, when the sharp spectral kernel is used for scale separation.
 A weak negative correlation is confined to a short region around $\Delta z^{+}=\num{-50}$, meaning that localised \forward scatter events seem to sit preferably shortly upstream of an $Q_1$ event.
-For all other axial shifts, the correlation is positive and a pronounced upstream-downstream asymmetry can be distinguished; in contrast to other cross-correlations based on Fourier filtering (\eg figure~\ref{fig:plotPiCorr2d1dStreaksCompare}).
+For all other axial shifts ($\Delta z^{+}$), the correlation is positive and a pronounced upstream-downstream asymmetry can be distinguished; in contrast to other cross-correlations based on sharp spectral filtering (\eg figure~\ref{fig:plotPiCorr2d1dStreaksCompare}).
 This suggests, that patterns of localised \backward-\forward-\backward scatter preferably occur simultaneously with outward interactions, where the most downstream \backward scatter event overlaps the $Q_{1}$ event with its tail.
 Vice versa, triples of \forward-\backward-\forward scatter seem to occur in connection with fluid transport towards the wall via inward interactions, where the central \backward event overlaps the $Q_{3}$ event with its head (not shown).

-Additionally, figure~\ref{fig:plotPiCorr1dPiCompare}a reveals that the energy flux field based on the Fourier filter features several azimuthal oscillations suggesting a uniform stacking of $\Pi$ events similar to the alternating nature of high- and low-speed streaks: Regions of positive energy flux are frequently flanked by regions of weaker negative flux and vice versa.
-This behaviour is amplified in connection with the different structural features in the buffer layer leading to strong azimuthal oscillations in all cross-correlations, which clearly resemble the $\operatorname{sinc}$ function shape of the Fourier kernel (see appendix~\ref{app:filterKernel}) in physical space, as for example shown in panels a) and d) of figures~\ref{fig:plotPiCorr2d1dOmegaZCompare} to \ref{fig:plotPiCorr2d1dQ1Compare}.
+Additionally, figure~\ref{fig:plotPiCorr1dPiCompare}a reveals that the energy flux field based on the sharp spectral kernel features several azimuthal oscillations suggesting a uniform stacking of $\Pi$ events similar to the alternating nature of high- and low-speed streaks: Regions of positive energy flux are frequently flanked by regions of weaker negative flux and vice versa.
+This behaviour is amplified in connection with the different structural features in the buffer layer leading to strong azimuthal oscillations in all cross-correlations, which clearly resemble the $\operatorname{sinc}$ function shape of the sharp spectral kernel in physical space, see eq.~\eqref{eq:kernelFourierPhys}, as for example shown in panels (a) and (d) of figures.~\ref{fig:plotPiCorr2d1dOmegaZCompare} to \ref{fig:plotPiCorr2d1dQ1Compare}.